 2018 Red Island Regatta: PEI Rowing Championships

-The coastal competition will be a head race held from the same location, launching from the other side of a sand spit, rowing to open coastal water at the mouth of the Brudenell River.
+The coastal competition will be a head race held at the same location, launching from a sand spit, rowing to open coastal water at the mouth of the Brudenell River.
+Races will be 2 km or 4 km.

 This hybrid regatta will provide opportunities for rowers to experience the best of both types of racing.

-Medals will be awarded to first place winners and ribbons for second and third place finishers at the end of the day.
+Prizes will be awarded to first, second and third place finishers at the end of the day.

 Early registration is encouraged as entries to this regatta may be capped.
 If cancellation of this regatta is unavoidable due to inclement weather or for any reason beyond the control of the organizing committee, no refunds will be offered.